pytorch/torchchat/README.md

 ```
 [skip default]: end

-Open another terminal window to interact with the API using curl

-> [!NOTE]
-> Depending on the model configuration, this query might take a few minutes
+In the other terminal window, interact with the API using curl.
+Depending on the model configuration, this query might take a few minutes to respond
-> to respond

-**Sample Input + Output**
+**Example Input + Output**

 ```
 curl http://127.0.0.1:5000/chat \